0riginaln0/astra-trails/README.md

 - [Routes grouping](routes-grouping): How to register a group of routes in one place.

 ## Middleware
 - [Middleware basics](middleware-basic): Introducing pattern for middleware

 ## Templating
+- [Templating with Tera](templating-tera): Example of static and dynamic templates

 ## Something else